 Of course yoga much like massage, we started to see the trend and started to either have studios that would require their yoga instructors to carry liability insurance or just more yoga instructors became informed over time that, “Hey, this is probably a good idea.
 What we’re doing while training is great and we’re not seeing many hurt people, but there is the risk of it.”
 So really, there’s been somewhat of an evolution over time that more and more and more yoga instructors understand that they need it and they’ve been buying it.
 So that the timing, the technology, and really … and even more importantly, our passion to find partnerships with wonderful companies like PocketSuite, and then finding creative ways where we can amplify each other’s message, all of those things combined really helped to fuel our success and brought us to where we are today.

 Well, you nailed it.
 It is far and away more common in the markets that you mentioned.
-In the aesthetic space, in the health and wellness and the spa space, it’s become not only understood.
-It’s become required in many cases, if you’re going to go work for a salon or spa or go work for a massage franchise.
+In the aesthetic space, in the health and wellness and the spa space, it is well understood.
+It is often times now required in many cases, if you’re going to go work for a salon or spa or go work for a massage franchise.
 You’re right, it’s very, very different in the yoga space.
 We’re seeing similar things occur in the yoga spaces as we saw occur in the massage industry, as well as occurred in the aesthetic space maybe 10, 12 years ago.
 More and more companies were either requiring it and it just became something that even independents were deciding on their own.
 “Oh, I need to do this.”
 Not to mention, if you get to the level where you’re able to start your own business and rent your own space, now to rent that space, the landlord’s probably going to require you to carry insurance.

 Interesting, so landlords require it now, too?

-We made certain that the program that we offer would fill, in almost every case, all of those requirements that a landlord would require or an employer would require.
+We made certain that the program that we offer would fill, in almost every case, all of the requirements that a landlord or an employer have.
 So we made sure we built all those components into our program.
 That way, we’re a one-stop shop for anybody who might need it.

 I’ve done yoga.
 I like Bikram.
 I haven’t had any injuries in the past from a yoga perspective.
 When I had my first child, I spent a lot of time doing yoga.
 I was trying to keep limber and release pain.
 I’m not as familiar with the injuries that folks are exposed to in doing yoga.
 I’ve heard that there are some.
 Can you share a little bit about the common injuries that folks might get doing yoga?
 Also, what is the exposure for a yoga instructor who has a client that has been injured?